 An Outstanding Reputation For Success

-Mr. Maloney is one of the Bucks leading trial and appellate attorneys.
+Mr. Maloney is one of Bucks County's leading trial and appellate attorneys.
 He has significant experience in successfully litigating both civil and criminal matters, State and Federal courts, jury and nonjury trials and arbitration.

 Mr. Maloney handles complex contract cases, all types of commercial litigation, defense of class action lawsuits, land use appeals, business break-ups, and property disputes.
 Clients appreciate his sensitivity to managing the litigation so that costs are minimized, settlements are reached when needed and the client’s interests are always zealously protected.